 06 April 2020

 Many of us are likely to spend quite long periods cooped up at home.
 This is an anxious time for many and every day presents new challenges – physical, mental, social and financial.
-Many people will be isolated and afraid, so it is important to remember that most people will get a mild form of the illness and that this will end eventually.
 Long periods of isolation can be tricky and indeed boring.
 It is important to stay upbeat and find new ways in which to enjoy ourselves and maintain some normal life.
 I know I feel better if I can carry on being useful and helping others, whether that is checking on the neighbours, ringing round the family each day, supporting colleagues who are self-isolating and so on.
 Being positive and helpful to others will make all of us feel better, from the youngest to the oldest.

 Although I am ‘social distancing’ I have still gone out for shopping, exercise and to check on my elderly neighbour.
 Instead of being scared that I will catch something from everyone I meet, I have found it helpful to imagine that I already have the infection (mildly) and so I try to behave in a way that will not pass it on.
 The precautions I take are therefore to protect the health of other people rather than to protect me.
 I now feel I am making a positive contribution to the health of my community and somehow this has reduced my anxiety.